NotebookLM: The AI That Only Knows What You Tell It

 It’s not a writing tool.
 There’s no manuscript editor, no chapter organizer, no word count tracker.
 You can’t draft your novel inside NotebookLM.
 It’s a research and thinking environment.
 Your actual writing still happens somewhere else, whether that’s Scrivener, Google Docs, or a notebook full of handwritten scrawl.

 The free tier has real boundaries.
-Fifty queries per day sounds generous until you’re deep in a research session and realize you’ve been asking questions for two hours.
+Fifty queries per day sounds generous until you’re deep in a research session and realize you’ve been asking questions for two hours straight.
 The Plus plan (500 queries per day) is included with Google AI Pro at $19.99/month, which also gets you Gemini Advanced and 2TB of Google storage.
-It’s reasonable pricing, but it means NotebookLM’s best experience is bundled with a larger subscription rather than available as a standalone purchase.
+Reasonable pricing, but it means NotebookLM’s best experience is bundled with a larger subscription rather than available standalone.

 Web only.
-There’s no desktop app, no mobile app.
+No desktop app, no mobile app.
 You need a browser and an internet connection.
 For authors who like to work offline or who prefer native apps, this is a friction point.

 Google account required.
 You need a Google account to use it.
-For most people this is a non-issue, but it’s worth mentioning for those with privacy concerns about Google’s ecosystem.
+For most people this is a non-issue, but if you have privacy concerns about Google’s ecosystem, it’s something to consider.

 It can be slow with large notebooks.
 Audio Overviews for notebooks with many sources can take several minutes to generate.
-The chat interface is generally responsive, but complex queries across dozens of sources occasionally need a moment to think.
+The chat interface is generally responsive, but complex queries across dozens of sources occasionally need a moment.

 Who This Is For (and Who It Isn’t)